DIYgod/RSSHub/docs/en/joinus/new-radar.md

 The first inner object key is `_name`, which is the name of the website.
 This should be the same as the level 2 heading (`##`) of the route documentation.
 In this case, it's `GitHub`.

 The rest of the inner object keys are the subdomains of a website.
 If a website you want to match does not have any subdomains, or you want to match both `www.example.com` and `example.com`, use `'.'` instead.
 In this case, we will use `'.'` since we want to match `github.com`.
-Note that each subdomain should return an array of objects.
+Note that each subdomain should return **an array of objects**.

 <code-group>
 <code-block title="github.com and www.github.com">